 Kingston is the capital of Jamaica.
 Founded in July 1692, Kingston is the largest city of the island in terms of both size and population, covering an area of 480 square kilometers (190 square miles).
-The estimated population of the capital is 937,700 (2011).

 Where is Jamaica located?